wmmihaa/Introduction-to-Node.js/manuals/hol6.md

 ## Exersice

 ### Create a node
-In the microServiceBus hub, a **Node** referes to the application that will run on the device.
+In the microServiceBus portal, a **Node** referes to the _gateway_ or _agent_ application that will run on the device.
 The “node” is responsible for interacting with the sensors attached to the device and also understands how to communicate with your *Hub*.

 1. Navigate to the [Nodes]( https://www.microservicebus.com/Nodes) page using the menu on the upper left corner.
 2. Click the “Create new node” button, and give it a name, eg “laptop”